 3. Bring snacks.
 Nothing beats a good chocolate bar after a hike so don’t forget to carry them.

 5. Lastly, you are not alone.
 Whether it’s a monkey (they travel in packs) or Yogi Bear, be sure to protect your food.
 Never leave food lying around or unattended.
 I highly doubt they’ll want to share.
-You can easily do this by having a separate sack for food or a bear proof container.
+You can easily do this by having a separate sack for food or a bear-proof container.

-Don’t count on your cellphone to always have reception depending on where you camp.
+Don’t count on your cell phone to always have reception depending on where you camp.
 Get a satellite phone if you must communicate or a 2-way radio.
 These work best when you are in spread out groups across an area.
 Finally, be sure to charge, pack enough batteries or carry a solar charger.

 Do prep exercises before you get out into the field.
 You need to be physically fit to go on a backpacking trip.
 Set up your tent in your backyard to see how it’s done and also test drive your full backpack.
-Make sure all your gadgets work well and if you have new foot wear, break into it by taking a 2 mile walk or jog.
+Make sure all your gadgets work well and if you have new footwear, break into it by taking a 2-mile walk or jog.

 Once you’ve done all that, it’s time to go.
 Be sure to observe outdoor etiquette and pick up all wrappers and papers.
-Anything that doesn’t belong there don’t leave it there.
+Anything that doesn’t belong there doesn’t leave it there.
 Last but not least, respect the wildlife out there and be nice to fellow backpackers.
 Ultimately, relax, enjoy yourselves and soak in the essence of nature in its finest beauty.